Cody Brown: Professional career

-Pre-draft

 Arizona Cardinals

-Picked 63rd overall by the Arizona Cardinals, Brown was the last of four former Huskies to be taken from in the first two rounds of the 2009 NFL Draft.
+Picked 63rd overall by the Arizona Cardinals, Brown was the last of four former Huskies to be taken from in the first two rounds of the 2009 NFL draft.
 The Cardinals selection of Brown, together with the New England Patriots and New York Giants respective second round draft picks, Darius Butler and William Beatty, and first round Indianapolis Colts selection Donald Brown, established a UConn football presence in the NFL draft; by the end of the second round, the only school that exceeded UConn's four picks—by one pick—was USC.
 Brown suffered a wrist injury during the 2009 preseason and was placed on season-ending injured reserve on August 24.

-Brown would be waived by the team on September 3, 2010.
+Brown returned to the team after his surgery, but was waived by the team on September 3, 2010 after he struggled to make the transition from college end to 3-4 NFL outside linebacker.

 New York Jets

 The New York Jets signed Brown to their practice squad on September 7, 2010.
 Brown was signed to a future contract on January 25, 2011.
 He was waived on August 7.